konsumer/easy-ffmpeg/README.md

 This has exactly the same interface as [node-fluent-ffmpeg](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg).
 It's a thin wrapper that includes binaries for mac, windows, and linux on 32 & 64 bit.

+You can install it with `npm install easy-ffmpeg`

 Here is where I get my static binaries:

 ```json